Travel Disruption Advice

 Unfortunately, this can and does lead to many passengers having a very stressful time getting to the airport, with some failing to make their flight altogether.
-The key to avoid these problems however lays simply in planning your journey effectively.
+The key to avoiding these problems however lays simply in planning your journey effectively.

 In situations where there is snow and ice drivers are urged to keep plenty of distance between vehicles and drive slowly to ensure they're always completely in control of their vehicle.
 Trains may also be travelling at slower speeds than usual.
 Taking the extra time it will take to reach your destination into consideration when planning your journey will help ensure you make it in plenty of time.

 There can sometimes be cases where it just wont be possible for you to make your flight, for example weather that is so severe that it is unsafe for you to travel.
-In such circumstances where no one is really at fault you should check your flight's status and speak to your airline as it's more than likely to be affected if the weather conditions are that bad or alternatively look to your travel insurance for compensation.
+In such circumstances where no one is really at fault you should check your flight's status and speak to your airline as it's more than likely to be affected if the weather conditions are that bad, or alternatively look to your travel insurance for compensation.

 Why does snow disrupt the airports so much?

 Airports are disrupted due to snow because of the additional processes that need to be undertaken to make sure planes are safe to fly.
 Roads and runways need to be cleared of snow and ice and planes must be de-iced.